sachadorf1/IAC_Terraform/README.md

 - `terraform destroy` to delete instance you have created

-### Create a VPC
+## Create a VPC

 - delete your customised VPC and resources created inside the VPC
 - then create a VPC with Terraform

 - See [Networking documentation](https://github.com/sachadorf1/SRE_AWS_VPC_Networking) repo for setting up a VPC on AWS.
 We are using the same method but using Terraform.

-### step 1 create a vpc with your CDIR block
+### Create a vpc with your CDIR block
+- Create variable.tf folder - This is where you can define variables for your vpc id, subnet id, security groups etc so you can use the variable names in your main.tf file, rather than the actual ids
-- Create variable.tf folder and enter the following (using your own CIDR block e.g. 10.106.0.0/16):
+- In your main.tf folder, enter the following using your own CIDR block (e.g. 10.106.0.0/16):
 ```
 resource "aws_vpc" "main" {
   cidr_block       = "10.106.0.0/16"